brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker used a phishing kit that mimicked a bank’s login page to steal user credentials.

+### Private IoCs
+**Definition:**
+Private IoCs (Private Indicators of Compromise) are malicious activity indicators that are shared or retained exclusively within a specific organization, security operation, or threat intelligence community.

+**Example Sentence:**
+A company identifies specific attack patterns unique to its infrastructure and stores them as Private IoCs, accessible only by internal security teams.

 ### Proxy
 **Definition:**